LorenzoPapi/FreezeTag/README.md

 - If crewmates finish all their tasks, they win.
 If impostors kill all of the crewmate, they win.

 - In the Among Us lobby, the host can use the `/ftag on` and `/ftag off` commands in the chat to turn the FreezeTag mode on and off.
-Additionally, any player can write `/help` to get an explanation about FreezeTag mode.
+Additionally, any player can write `/ftag help` to get an explanation about FreezeTag mode.

-# Warning: if one impostor kills a crewmate, all of the impostors gets kicked.
+**Warning: if one impostor kills a crewmate, all of the impostors gets kicked.**

 ## Known issues
 - Issue: when impostors wins, all of the crewmates get kicked.
-- Explanation: there isn't a way to enable the impostor win by the server, the only work around that exists is kicking every crewmate.
+Explanation: there isn't a way to enable the impostor win by the server, the only work around that exists is kicking every crewmate.
 May look into this in the future

 ## Credits
 - Thanks a lot to [6pak](https://github.com/6pak) and contributors to the [Impostor](https://github.com/Impostor/Impostor) project.